 Over 60 Years of Combined Industry Experience

 Mold is a common concern after any past or recent water damage.
 You can find it throughout tiles and cabinets, in kitchens and bathrooms, within attic sheeting and basement walls, and in door and window jambs.
-At Lewis Restoration LLC, our team is dedicated to helping keep your home healthy and comfortable with our comprehensive mold and mildew remediation services throughout the Rochester, MN area.
+At Lewis Restoration LLC, our team is dedicated to helping keep your home healthy and comfortable with our comprehensive mold and mildew remediation services throughout the Stewartville, MN area.

 Within an hour of calling, our team responds and gets to work.